Method 1: Restart Windows Explorer

 If the system restores point feature is enabled for your Windows 10 drive, you can restore Windows 10 to an earlier date when the Taskbar works to resolve the issue.
 You can refer to our guide on fixing Windows 10 to a previous date for step-by-step instructions.

 Method 5: Create a new user account

 If the Taskbar is not working even after following the troubleshooting instructions mentioned above, you can create a new user account and check if the Taskbar is working there.
 If the Taskbar works without issue, you can move all files from your current user account to the new Taskbar and install the required programs.

 Method 6: Reset or reinstall Windows 10

-If there is no solution to help you to solve the Taskbar issue, you have no choice but to reset or reinstall Windows 10.
-As you know, you can reset Windows 10 without losing data .
+If there is no solution to help you solve the Taskbar issue, you have no choice but to reset or reinstall Windows 10.
+As you know, you can reset Windows 10 without losing data.

-If you want to do a clean install, get Windows 10 ISO from Microsoft and then refer to how to create bootable USB of Windows 10 tutorial and how to reinstall Windows 10 without data loss .
+If you want to do a clean install, get Windows 10 ISO from Microsoft and then refer to creating bootable USB of Windows 10 tutorial and reinstall Windows 10 without data loss.